 LawWorks is pleased to announce that nominations are now open for the LawWorks Pro Bono Awards and lecture 2017.
+The closing date for nominations is 9th October.

 The Awards recognise and celebrate achievement in legal pro bono undertaken by organisations and individuals and the dedication and commitment of the legal sector to positively impact individuals and communities.

-The judging panel will include:
+The judging panel are:

 - Mick Antoniw, Counsel General, Wales